ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 a Primary Network Validator.

-Note: if you see an error indicating that the transaction is not committed, run `avalanche node sync <clusterName> --subnet <subnetName>` again as it could be due to the validator start time having elapsed.
+Note: if you see an error indicating that the transaction is not committed, run `avalanche node validate subnet <clusterName> --subnet <subnetName>` again as it could be due to the validator start time having elapsed.

 Next, we will wait for 20 seconds for the node to officially start as a Primary Network Validator.